We provides thermal imaging services ranging from breast to full body imaging.

 What is the procedure like?

 After completing a health history form, you will be taken to a special temperature controlled imaging room.
-Prior to the procedure you will be given a patient preparation form (find at the bottom of this page) to follow.
+Prior to the procedure you will be given a patient preparation form to follow.
 You will be asked to wear a gown and wait for a brief period while your body acclimates to the temperature of the room.
 The gown will be removed to expose the skin as multiple images are taken of the surface of the body.
 The whole procedure takes about one hour to an hour and a half.
 You will be mailed a written report with copies sent to your health care provider at your request.

 What makes infrared imaging different from other tests?